nystudio107/routemap/README.md

 ## Route Map Overview

 Route Map is a plugin to help bridge the routing gap between frontend technologies like Vue/React and Craft CMS.
-Using Route Map, you can define your routes in Craft CMS as usual, and use an XHR to get a list of the routes in JSON format for use in your Vue/React frontend.
+Using Route Map, you can define your routes in Craft CMS as usual, and use an XHR to get a list of the routes in JSON format for use in your Vue/React frontend (it converts `blog/{slug}` dynamic routes to `/blog/:slug`).

 This allows you to create your routes dynamically in Craft CMS using the GUI, and have them translate automatically to your frontend framework of choice.